How to create an event

 • A phone number, physical address, and a note field are optional.
 These are built-in fields that you can quickly enable or disable for the entire account by going to your account Settings, then Configurations, and then Form Fields.

-If you need to have other form fields, besides the above, you can configure these globally for the entire account or for each event individually.
-On the event level, as part of this step, turn on " Include additional custom form fields on the registration form."
-Then, choose from the account custom form fields that you configured globally or use a customized list of form fields that you create for the event.
+If you need additional form fields beyond the above, you can configure them globally for the entire account or individually for each event.
+At the event level, during this step, turn on "Include additional custom form fields on the registration form."
+Then, choose to "Use globally configured account custom form fields" you configured for the account, or "Use a customized list of form fields specific to this event" that you create as part of this step.

 Step 5 — Filters & Settings

-Here you will provide filters and settings for the event and choose from the following features:
+Here, you will provide filters and settings for the event and choose from the following features:

 Adding an event cover image